seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 Buz, buz!

 **LORD POLONIUS**
-Upon mine honour,—
+Upon mine honour,--

 **HAMLET**
-Then came each actor on his ass,—
+Then came each actor on his ass,--

 **LORD POLONIUS**
 The best actors in the world, either for tragedy,
 comedy, history, pastoral, pastoral-comical,
-historical-pastoral, tragical-historical, tragical-
+historical-pastoral, tragical-historical, tragical--
 comical-historical-pastoral, scene individable, or
 poem unlimited: Seneca cannot be too heavy, nor
 Plautus too light.
 For the law of writ and the